higamaya/chrome-web-store/content/privacy-policy.md

 https://support.google.com/chrome/answer/185277

+## Google Analytics

+This site uses Google Analytics to monitor its traffic, but the products published on Chrome Web Store do not.
+Sorry for the confusion, but please be careful not to misunderstand.

+Again, the products published on Chrome Web Store do not use Google Analytics.

 ## Applies to

 Please refer to [Products](/products/) page to confirm specific products covered by the privacy policy mentioned on this page.